mollywoodnini/ga-z270x-ug/README.md

 # Final notes

 I installed macOS in late August.
 I had a mostly stable build while learning.
 The only thing I did that broke things was try to control fans with a program.
 Upon use, the fans kicked on high and attempting to adjust the speed instantly powered the machine off.
 Little bugs here and there prompted me to reinstall after learning a lot.
 I mainly made this for myself because I forget *a lot* of the stuff I do.
 Once I perfect something I like to know how I can repeat it.
 I have at this point, just one issue as metioned above.
 I managed to solve a lot otherwise.
 It's stable, cool and silent.
-I have Linux in the flavor of Ubuntu, and sadly a Windows 10 install.
+I have Linux in the flavor of Ubuntu, and sadly a Windows 10 install sharing the other SSD.
 Games that just don't run on either *Nix platform, I have Windows; used sparingly.
 Sleep works nicely.
 I didn't include it in either config because I didn't want it to get forgotten about while setting up, and the system sleep only to bug out.
 Darkwake 8 or 9 works.
 Hibernate sort of works.
 Hit or miss.
 But I don't use hibernate at all.
 You can disable with `sudo pmset -a hibernatemode 0` and then `sudo rm /var/vm/sleepimage`.

 Need help?
 [Twitter](https://twitter.com/icedterminal) | [electronic mail](mailto:icedterminal@gmail.com)